 Factors that reduce a claim’s value

 Non-economic damages in Oklahoma personal injury actions are subject to a $500,000 cap effective September 2025 under 23 O.S. § 61.3.
 The Oklahoma Supreme Court has not yet ruled on whether this cap is constitutional.
-See our attorney resource on the 2025 Oklahoma tort reform for background, and our page on settling versus going to trial for guidance on resolution strategy.
+See our attorney resource on SB 453 tort reform overview for background, and our page on weighing settlement against jury trial for guidance on resolution strategy.

 What happens to a dog that attacks someone in Oklahoma

 Animal control typically opens an investigation separate from any civil injury claim.
 The agency may quarantine the dog, often for ten days when rabies exposure is a concern.
 A dog with a history of attacks may be declared dangerous under local ordinance, resulting in confinement requirements, mandatory insurance, or euthanasia.
 Records from those proceedings can document the owner’s awareness of the dog’s behavior and strengthen the civil case.
 Oklahoma’s strict liability statute is breed-neutral: 4 O.S. § 42.1 applies to every dog owner regardless of breed.
-For information on breeds that account for a higher share of severe injuries, see our pages on dangerous dog breeds in Oklahoma City and dog breeds that cause the greatest number of deaths and injuries.
+For information on breeds that account for a higher share of severe injuries, see our pages on breeds most associated with serious bites in OKC and dog breeds linked to the most fatal attacks.

 Steps to protect your dog bite injury claim